 Online Poker vs Live Poker: 9 Key Differences You Need To Know

-Even though the same strategy principles apply to both, there are still some major differences that you should know.
+Although No-Limit Hold’em and all other poker variations have the same rules and strategy principles both live and online, there are still some major differences that you should know.

-While I wouldn’t go as far as saying it’s a completely different game, a live player trying his or her hand online (and vice versa) could be in for quite a surprise.
+While I wouldn’t go as far as saying they’re completely different games, a live player trying their hand online (and vice versa) could be in for quite a surprise.

-The goal of this article is to emphasize some of the biggest differences between live and online settings, which will potentially make the transition easier.
-It can help you adjust much faster and give your win-rate a significant boost.
+The goal of this article is to emphasize some of the biggest differences between live and online poker games, which should make the transition easier.

 If you’ve played NL200 or higher stakes online, or heard the stories about it, you’re probably aware these games are tough.